-DBMaker creates signature text indexes if no text index method is specified in the command.
-A user may create text indexes by using either the JDBA Tool, the CREATE TEXT INDEX dmSQL command, or the CREATE SIGNATURE TEXT INDEX command.
+DBMaker creates signature text indexes if no text index method is specified by the command.
+A user may create text indexes using either the JDBA Tool, the CREATE TEXT INDEX dmSQL command or the CREATE SIGNATURE TEXT INDEX command.

-To create a signature text index, tidx_name, on the name column for the table tb_staff:
+Creating a signature text index, tidx_name, on the name column for the table tb_staff:

-dmSOL> CREATE SIGNATURE TEXT INDEX tidx name ON tb staff(name);
+dmSQL> CREATE SIGNATURE TEXT INDEX tidx_name ON tb_staff(name);